-Strategy: Conduct feasibility study and physical monitoring; perform post-storm dune restoration.
+Strategy: Complete federal feasibility study, design and construct permitted project; maintain dune restoration project; monitor.

 South Ponte Vedra Beach and Vilano Beach, St. Johns County, R76-R117.5

 This is an 8.2-mile segment of critically eroded beach located north of St. Augustine Inlet and within the area of inlet influence.
 A federal feasibility study was initiated in 2005 to evaluate erosion control alternatives, but funding availability delayed completion of the study for many years.
 Design alternatives were considered for dune restoration in 2008 at the local level, but the project was never constructed.